Skip to main content

 Dedicated Worker

 The proportion of time spent in execution is important here since each task takes a long time to run.
 We see that Airflow and Prefect are spending a lot of time assigning the tasks compared to the others (When we look at the actual numbers, we see that both Prefect and Airflow are spending a lot of time assigning the first tasks, but after that, assignment duration decrease.
 Kestra's assignment and transition duration are somewhere in the middle, and we see that it spends most of the time in the execution phase.
-Airflow remain relatively slow though, and Prefect reaches decent performance.
+Airflow remain relatively slow though, and Prefect and Kestra are reaching decent performance.
 The exact same can be observed with the 40 tasks workflow below).
 Temporal and Windmill in normal mode are pretty similar.
-Windmill in dedicated worker mode is incredibly fast at executing the jobs, at a cost of spending a little more time doing the transitions, but overall it is the fastest.
+Windmill in dedicated worker mode is incredibly fast at executing the jobs, at a cost of spending a little more time in the assignment phase, but overall it is the fastest.

 If we look at the 40 lightweight tasks flow, we have: